HyunminHong/Kalman-Heston-Filter/README.md

 TODO:
 * Check whether two-dimensional case is well implemented.
 It seem to have lags compared to 1-dim measurements.
 * Parameter consistency?
 Three different measurement spaces assume technically different models.
 Justify this.
+* Mention "state of the art" method in the literature review part.
+It can be the particle filter, but justify with other papers.

 The below simulation is done in the following manner:
 1. **Compute total intraday steps**